rbanton/js-koans/README.md

   </details>
 1. Keep an eye on open Pull Requests and leave comments if you are able to help your classmates.

-# Opportunity for extra credit
+## Opportunity for extra credit

-Look for the Extra Credit Pull Request (it is #2).
+Look for the Extra Credit Pull Request (it is [PR #2](https://github.com/cop1000/js-koans/pull/2)).
 This Pull Request is a place to collaborate with your classmates on a series of explanations for why each of the Koans work the way they work.
 To get your extra credit, follow the instructions on that Pull Request.